Troubleshooting MariaDB Problems¶

 First, verify that you are using the correct port (default is 3306

-- in the Docker environment, the default hostname is
+- in the internal Docker network, the default hostname is

 mariadb